underarockphoto/basicJsIntro/README.md

 The following files are in the repo:

 # index.html
-This is a very simple HTML file with an input field, a button to run the program, and a radio selector to switch between Number type and string type.
+This is a very simple HTML file with an input field, a button to run the program, and a div to show the answer.

 # styles.css
 This is a css file to style index.html.